Program Overview & Degrees

 A faculty advisor must approve other options.
 Note that all of these certificates are available to undergraduate students as part of the four plus one program.

 The program leading to the Doctor of Philosophy (Ph.D.) degree is designed to develop your ability to perform research or high-level design in Engineering Management.
-For more details on the Doctoral Program and Requirements, please visit our Doctoral Studies page.
+For more details on the doctoral program, please visit our Doctoral Studies page.